German yields hit 3-week highs on signs of U.S. debt deal

 “There’s been an improvement in sentiment in (euro zone) periphery (debt) and if there’s an improvement in European data, core bond yields should go higher,” said Alessandro Giansanti, a strategist at ING in Amsterdam.

-Spanish equivalents, however, rose 4 bps to 4.32 percent as traders pushed for cheaper prices before another debt sale on Thursday.
+Spanish equivalents, however, bucked the trend and were last up 3.5 bps at 4.31 percent as traders pushed for cheaper prices before another debt sale on Thursday.